 (this information is for those who really want it!)

 W Bro.
 Tony Harvey was initiated into Pioneer Lodge No. 9065, the Scout Lodge for Derbyshire, in June 1991.
-He is a Past Master of four Lodges (Pioneer 9065, Walesby Forest 9674, Authors’ 3456 and Unity, Peace & Concord 316) and is Master Elect of Notts Installed Masters’ Lodge No. 3595.
-He is a member, founder or honorary member of Lodges and Chapters in London, six Provinces and three overseas Districts.
+He is a Past Master of four Lodges (Pioneer 9065, Walesby Forest 9674, Authors’ 3456 and Unity, Peace & Concord 316) and is the current Master of Notts Installed Masters’ Lodge No. 3595.
+He is a member, founder or honorary member of Lodges and Chapters in London, seven Provinces and three overseas Districts.

 E Comp.
 Harvey was Exalted into the Royal Arch in Pioneer Chapter No. 9065 in 1994.
 He has been First Principal of two Chapters (Pioneer 9065 & Authors’ 3456).
 He is a Past Provincial Grand Registrar (PPGeg) (2017) in Derbyshire and was appointed a Past Assistant Grand Director of Ceremonies (PAGDC) in Supreme Grand Chapter (SGC) in April 2020.

 In Mark Masonry, V.W.Bro.
 Harvey was Advanced into The Derby Lodge M.M.M.
 No. 302 in 1995.
 He is a Past Master of four Mark Lodges (Derby 302, Derbyshire LIMMM 1706, Scout 1907, Ralph Reader 1997) and is currently Master of Ruspini Lodge MMM 363.
 He was Provincial Grand Secretary of Derbyshire from 2007 to 2015.

 Tony has been the founding Master of two Mark Lodges; The Scout Lodge M.M.M.
 No. 1907 (Derbyshire) and The Ralph Reader Lodge M.M.M.
 No. 1997 (London) and founding Commander of two RAM Lodges; The Scout Lodge R.A.M.
 No. 1907 and The Ralph Reader Lodge R.A.M.
 No. 1997.
 The Scout Lodge M.M.M.
 No. 1907 is the world’s first Scout Mark Lodge and comprises members from around England and Wales, while The Ralph Reader Lodge M.M.M.
 No. 1997 is for Mark Masons who have, or have had, a connection with London Scouting.